 Judicial Officers’ Bulletin

 The Judicial Officers’ Bulletin informs judicial officers of current law and promotes consideration of a range of judicial issues.
 It aims to publish a balanced mix of practical and topical articles.
 Topics include judicial administration, forensic evidence and social context issues.
 Concise, timely summaries of major decisions of the High Court and NSW superior courts publish monthly.
-An annual subscription includes 11 issues, an annual table of cases/statutes and a comprehensive subject index, plus a bi-annual binder for storage.
+An annual subscription includes 11 electronic issues, an annual table of cases/statutes and a comprehensive subject index.

-For information on ordering our printed publications, see Obtaining publications.
+For information on ordering our publications, see Obtaining publications.

 The Judicial Review

-For information on ordering our printed publications, see Obtaining publications, which includes the publications price list.
+For information on ordering our publications, see Obtaining publications.

 Selected articles from Judicial Commission publications and papers from the Commission’s seminars and conferences are posted on the website for the interest and benefit of the legal profession and the community.
 Subscription information for the Judicial Officers’ Bulletin and The Judicial Review is available here.